A limited company with printed documents and a registered office - protecting the privacy of your home.

 A unique package for non-residents who wish to set up a UK limited company.
 Complete with printed company documents, 3 address services and VAT registration.

 An ideal package for professionals who require limited liability, including printed LLP documents and a free draft LLP Agreement.

 Our Limited by Guarantee package is ideal to set up a LTD company for non-profit purposes, including printed company documents.

-We have teamed up with some of the top business names around
+We have teamed up with some of the top names in banking

 Begin by searching for your company name to see if it is available for registration.

 Select the package that is right for you.
 We have a range of different options.

 Proceed to checkout.
 You will also have the option to add additional services.

 Quickly fill in your company details and let us take care of the rest.

 Learn how to cultivate a business idea, create a business plan, explore funding strategies, and start your business, with our comprehensive guide.